What’s New ?

 Similarly, the space complexity for this solution is O(n) as we require the stack of size 'n' to fit the characters of the expression.

-Let us consider the below expression for understanding the solution of the valid parentheses problem using stack.
+To better understand it, let us consider the below expression for understanding the solution of the valid parentheses problem using stack.

 Valid Parentheses example